chelsea-hansen/RSV-Interventions/README.md

 The model assumes that interventions are providing protection against severe disease (hospitalization) but not against infection.
 The model also assumes that the interventions do not impact an individual's infectiousness if they become infected.

 ### Notes on fitting to the pandemic period
 The interventions model uses the model parameters fit during the pre-pandemic period and then projects forward.
 To account for distruptions during the COVID-19 pandemic we reduced the baseline transmission rate (beta) by 25% from April - June 2020 (representing the stay-at-home order) and then allowed beta to increase linearly to pre-pandemic levels between July 2020 and March 2021.
 We included an additional 25% beta reduction from mid-December 2021 through February 2022 to account for the emergence of the Omicron BA.1 variant.
 We did this because it is likely that people adopted protective measures during this time, reducing RSV transmission.
 Furthermore, it is also possible that viral interactions may have resulted in a decline in RSV transmission during this period.
-Together with these reductions in beta, we reduced imported infections to zero from April 2020 - January 2021 and allowed for a linear increase to normal levels between February 2021 - May 2021.
+Together with these reductions in beta, we reduced imported infections (seeding) to zero from April 2020 - January 2021 and allowed for a linear increase to normal levels between February 2021 - May 2021.
 This approach is based on the paper by Zheng et al. "Estimation of the Timing and Intensity of Reemergence of Respiratory Syncytial Virus Following the COVID-19 Pandemic in the US."
 JAMA Netw Open.
 2021.